Study portals

 IT support

-IT will inevitably become an integrated part of your new life as a student at Aarhus BSS, and you are always welcome to contact the IT support.
-The IT department can help you with a broad range of services, including usernames and passwords, your student email and accessing the wireless network via eduroam.
-They also offer a number of IT-related courses which you can find information about at: facebook.com/BssKurser.
+IT will be an integrated part of your life as a student.
+You are always welcome to contact the IT support who can help you with usernames, passwords, your student email, wireless network etc.

-You will find the IT support at both Fuglesangs Allé (building 2628) and Bartholins Allé (building 1322).
+You will find the IT support at Fuglesangs Allé (building 2628) and Bartholins Allé (building 1322).

 Bookstore